 Learn how to start any kind of venture; for profit, non-profit, service, sole-proprietorship, with a focus on high-tech ventures.
 Analysis of new business opportunities, development of customer-centric value propositions, financing, marketing, selling and protection of intellectual property.

-124. Entrepreneurial Marketing (2) STAFF
+124. Principles of Marketing (4) STAFF